 “It has now moved on to a bigger platform and hopefully there’s a chance for even more involvement for the fans.”

-More About Hearts in crisis
+More About Hearts in administration

 - Fan ownership expert: Hearts consortium are credible bidders